 Prepare your A/B Test Tracking Spreadsheet

 Now that you’ve got the high-level campaign details laid out, it’s time to write them down and make them official.
-Feel free to copy our A/B Test Tracking Spreadsheet Template to save time and document your campaign goal, budget, timeline, and variables moving forward.
+Feel free to copy our A/B Test Tracking Spreadsheet Template to save time.
+Moreover, document your campaign goal, budget, timeline, and variables moving forward.

 Campaign planning pro-tip: